*Update: Whoaaa, this blog post is really old! Check out some more recent posts here.

 Good content doesn't just happen

 Creating good content requires time, focus and some knowledge of good practices.
 The tips here can help you transform several common types of intranet content.
-But more than anything else, this series of posts promote a user-centered way of thinking about content that can completely transform your intranet.
+But more than anything else, they promote a user-centered way of thinking about content that can completely transform your intranet.